pseewald/vim-anyfold/README.md

     hi Folded term=underline
     ```

+4. *lines to ignore*: By default, anyfold uses the `foldignore` option to identify lines to ignore (such as comment lines and preprocessor statements).
+Vim`s default is `foldignore = #`.
+Lines starting with characters in `foldignore` will get their fold level from surrounding lines.
+If `anyfold_fold_comments = 1` these lines get their own folds.
+For instance, in order to ignore C++ style comments starting with `//` and preprocessor statements starting with `#`, set

+    ```vim
+    autocmd Filetype cpp set foldignore=#/
+    ```

+This approach is fast but does not work for e.g. C style multiline comments and Python doc strings.
+If you'd like anyfold to correctly ignore these lines, add

+    ```vim
+    let anyfold_identify_comments = 2
+    ```

+to your vimrc.
+Please note that this may considerably slow down your Vim performance (mostly when opening large files).
-4. *Customization:* For expert configuration, anyfold triggers an event `anyfoldLoaded` after initialisation.
+5. *Customization:* For expert configuration, anyfold triggers an event `anyfoldLoaded` after initialisation.
 This enables user-defined startup steps such as

     ```vim
     autocmd User anyfoldLoaded normal zv
     ```

    which unfolds the line in which the cursor is located when opening a file.
-5. *Performance:* The main performance penalty comes from the identification of comment lines.
-Add
-    ```vim
-    let anyfold_identify_comments = 0
-    ```

-    to your vimrc if you experience that vim-anyfold is slow.
-6. *Ignored lines*: sometimes unindented lines should not define a new fold, such as comments or preprocessor statements.
-If the default behaviour of vim-anyfold does not already take care of this, you can set `anyfold_comments` to a list of syntax items that should be ignored.
-7. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.
+6. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.

 ## Options